P7XCKD/NF/Notes Factory/Semister 5/SDM/qb/sdm chapter 1 qb solution.md

-1. The team is building a complex AI system where the requirements are constantly evolving, and the customer needs to see working code and give feedback every two weeks.
+1. The team is building a complex AI system where the requirements are constantly evolving, and the customer needs to see working code and give feedback every **two weeks**.

-2. A government defense project has clearly defined and unchanging requirements, and the process must be followed in a strict, sequential order without deviation.
+2. A government defense project has clearly defined and unchanging requirements, and the process must be followed in a **strict, sequential order** without deviation.

-3. A mobile app is to be released with core functionality first, followed by separate, planned feature additions like social media integration and user profiles in later releases.
+3. A mobile app is to be released with core functionality first, followed by separate, planned **feature additions** like social media integration and user profiles in later releases.

-4. Developers are unsure about the client's final design for a new e-commerce website, so they first create a basic, non-functional visual **mock-up** for the client's approval.
+4. Developers are unsure about the client's final design for a new e-commerce website, so they first create a basic, non-functional **visual mock-up** for the client's approval.

 5. A large-scale project for a medical device requires extensive **risk analysis** at every stage, as a system failure could be catastrophic.